Skip to content

 Docstrings

-All modules, classes, and functions must have docstrings following the Google style:
+All modules, classes, and functions must include Google-style docstrings with:

 def example_function(param1: int, param2: str) -> bool: